TJRelly/TJRelly/README.md

-Hi 👋 My name is TJ Jackson
+Hi 👋🏾 My name is TJ Jackson
 ===========================
+FullStack Web Developer

 I am an enthusiastic learner who is passionate about building projects, teaching, and discovering new things.